fescamil/hasyako/Grammar.md

 I was originally thinking SVO for sentance order but it will probably be more flexible than that.

 ### Punctuation
-Sentances will end with -koo and -shaa for questions.
+Sentances will end with -koo and questions with -shaa.
 The script character for the final long vowel on these will be three lines or dots instead of the usual two.

 TODO: type up all remaining grammar notes